Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom: An Algorithm for Algebraic Entanglement Entropy

 With the structure of the state space in place and the multiplicity of the relevant subgroups worked out, we can now describe the structure of our algorithm for calculating algebraic entanglement entropy efficiently.
 It is conceptually the same for pure versus mixed states, but we will describe them separately.
 For pure states, the state vector can be described in $\mathcal{O}(N^3)$ coefficients, while mixed states require $\mathcal{O}(N^6)$ many coefficients to describe the density matrix.
 Of course, the use of sparse matrices can reduce the numerical complexity drastically for most systems.

 It is helpful to imagine the states organized onto a three-dimensional grid, where each row is labeled by $m_j$, while each column is labeled by $m_k$, and where the third layer is labeled by $\ell$.
 This organizes the states into a pyramid structure shown in Fig.~\ref{fig:Pyramid}(a), where $\SU{2}\otimes\SU{2}$ dynamics don't mix the layers of the pyramid (don't change $\ell$), but $\SU{4}$ dynamics in general can couple states on different layers.
 We show a picture of this for $N=4$ in~\cref{fig:Pyramid}(a).
 The six generators of $\SU{2} \otimes \SU{2}$, given by $\hat{G}_{\mu I}$ and $\hat{G}_{I \mu}$ for $\mu \in \{ x,y,z \}$, don't move a state between layers of this pyramid.
 The remaining $\SU{4}$ operators, $\hat{G}_{\mu \nu}$ for $\mu, \nu \in \{ x,y,z \}$, can change $\ell$ and therefore generate algebraic entanglement.
 This conclusion is equally clear from the definitions of~\cref{su4Generators}, and is important for the steps of the algorithm.
 Moreover, our observation in the previous section about the multiplicity of the different $\ell$ layers leads to an important conclusion; basis states on layers $\ell \neq N / 2$ are automatically endowed (when $N > 2$) with algebraic entanglement between $J$ and $K$ through the use of representation theory.
+More concretely, the multiplicity factor accounts for the compression of a linear superposition over copies of a given irrep in the basis of our simulation, e.g., Eq.~\eqref{eq:JBasisTrace}.
 This fact is the sole reason we can calculate a linearly scaled entanglement entropy, $S_E \sim N$, using a polynomial-scaled Hilbert space.